Wine is embedded deep in my family’s DNA.

 During that time the company continued to grow and merged with another firm in Fresno.
 Then in 1966 Theodore and his partners sold the merged company and started Cribari Vineyards, producing mainly altar and bulk wines.
 Three years later, they sold the Santa Clara Valley property to a developer; now the area known as Silicon Valley grows not crops but technology companies.

 In 1975 I joined the company and expanded into wholesale distribution, built new brands and further expanded our bulk wine business.
-When my father died in 1995, I became president of Cribari Vineyards.
+When my father died in 1995, I became President of Cribari Vineyards.
 Now my son, Ben, is part of the family business.
-As director of sales he is focused on search engine optimization, on increasing our presence online and in social media, and in exporting Cribari wines to new and emerging markets.
+As Vice President, he is focused on maintaining a high level of customer service, increasing our presence online, brand growth and exporting wines to new and emerging markets.

 I invite you to use our many years of experience to help you enhance your products with our wines.